writerror/writerror/_posts/2017-07-02-chaotic-variables.md

 ---
+title: 'Chaotic Variables'
-title: 'Chaotic Variables – A Theoretical Contribution In Proposal for an Informal Anarchist Platform'
+sub-title: 'A Theoretical Contribution In Proposal for an Informal Anarchist Platform'
 layout: post
 author: Conspiracy of Cells of Fire
 pubdate: 2016